 Running with High Hamstring Tendonopathy

-Many runners can run with High Hamstring Tendonopathy as long as they run flatter surfaces, run at conversation-pace and avoid steep hills or hill intervals.
+Many runners can run with High Hamstring Tendonopathy as long as they run flatter surfaces, run at conversation-pace and avoid steep hills or hill repeats.
+Many runners with High hamstring Tendonopathy (HHT) have told us that the pain is lessened while running slower and with a shorter stride.
 If the runner continues to aggravate the High Hamstring Tendonopathy the condition will worsen and could possibly result in an avulsion of the hamstring.

 High Hamstring Tendonopathy Treatment